 In baseball, the spread is referred to as the run line.
 In hockey, the spread is known as the puck line.

 Totals, also known as over/under bet, are simply a bet on whether the combined score of a game will go over or under a number set by oddsmakers.
 If an NFL game has a total of 44 points, any combined score of 45 or higher is a win for over bettors.
 At 43 points or fewer, the under is a winning bet.

 How to bet on alternate lines

-When you check betting lines, the site displays the current spread and total of every game.
+When you check sports betting lines, the site displays the current spread and total of every game.
 But most online sportsbooks also allow bettors to wager on different versions of those markets, each with a modified line to account for the difference in the spread or total.
-Let’s take a look at a conventional example from the DraftKings Sportsbook app:
+Let’s take a look at a conventional example from the DraftKings Maryland app:

 What is buying and selling points in sports betting?

 If you’re betting on alternate lines, you’re either “buying” or “selling” points.
 Buying points involves making the betting line more favorable in exchange for lesser odds.

 Many sportsbooks allow bettors to move the number in half-point increments up to 10 or 12 points from the current line, but the exact range depends on the site.